 - 6.9.
 Requests for Reconsideration.
 Manufacturers may request reconsideration of an Initial Decision. - 6.9.1.
 Submission of Request.
 A request for reconsideration must be made within 10 calendar days of the Manufacturer's receipt of an Initial Decision.
 The request shall be made and sent to the Decision Authority. - 6.9.2.
 Acknowledgment of Request.
 The Decision Authority shall acknowledge receipt of the Manufacturer's request for reconsideration.
 This acknowledgment shall either enclose all information that served as the basis for the Initial Decision (the record) or provide a date by which the record will be forwarded to the Manufacturer. - 6.9.3.
 Manufacturer's Submission.
 Within 30 calendar days of receipt of the record, a Manufacturer may submit written materials in support of its position, including the following: - 6.9.3.1.
 A written argument responding to the conclusions in the Initial Decision. - 6.9.3.2.
 Documentary evidence relevant to the issues raised in the Initial Decision. - 6.9.4.
 Decision Authority's Review of Request.
 The Decision Authority shall review and consider all relevant submissions of the Manufacturer.
 In making a decision on reconsideration, the Decision Authority shall also consider all documents that make up the record and any other documentary information he or she determines relevant. - 6.10.
 Agency Final Decision.
-The Decision Authority shall issue a written Agency Decision after review of the Manufacturer's request for reconsideration.
-This Decision shall be the decision of the agency.
-The following actions are necessary for writing the decision: - 6.10.1.1.
-Clearly state the agency's determination on the application for certification. - 6.10.1.2.
-Address the issues raised by the Manufacturer in its request for reconsideration. - 6.10.1.3.
-Identify all facts, evidence, and EAC voting system standards (VVSG or VSS) that served as the basis for the decision. - 6.10.1.4.
-Provide the reasoning behind the determination. - 6.10.1.5.
-Identify and provide, as an attachment, any additional documentary information that served as a basis for the decision and that was not part of the Manufacturer's submission or the prior record. - 6.10.1.6.
-Provide the Manufacturer notice of its right to appeal.
+The Decision Authority shall issue a written Final Decision after review of the Manufacturer's request for reconsideration.
+This Decision shall be the decision of the agency and shall include: - 6.10.1.
+The agency's determination on the application for certification. - 6.10.2.
+The issues raised by the Manufacturer in its request for reconsideration. - 6.10.3.
+All facts, evidence, and EAC voting system standards that serve as the basis for the decision. - 6.10.4.
+The reasoning behind the determination. - 6.10.5.
+Any additional documentary information identified and provided as an attachment that serves as a basis for the decision and was not part of the Manufacturer's submission or the prior record. - 6.10.6.
+The Manufacturer notice of its right to appeal.